cahl-19/lockdown-protests/README.md

 `ldprotest` and `ldprotest` respectivley.
 This will eventually be made configurable.

-At the moment, the ldprotest user must be added as a root user (this is not intentional and will eventually be fixed).

 The script ./scripts/setup-mongo will perform this setup for you if you are using the containerized database with docker-compose.